-The RS232 option consists of hardware and software to be installed in the FONIX FA-10 and FA-12 Hearing Evaluators.
-It also includes the USB RS232 cable, and a CD ROM containing the documentation, device drivers, sample programs, and diagnostics which run on the PC.
+The RS232 option consists of hardware and software to be installed in the FONIX FA-12 and FA-12 Hearing Evaluators.
+It also includes the USB RS232 cable.

 The RS232 option allows the computer to receive data from the audiometer and to control the audiometer operation.